giantswarm/releases/README.md

 # Giant Swarm Workload Cluster Releases

+I need a PR for testing CAPI Controller updates.

 This repository contains workload cluster release notes and changelogs.

 Workload cluster releases can be in